431 E State Hwy 114, Suite 380, Southlake, TX 76092Se Habla Español

 To schedule, call Loredo Hand Care Institute.

-Veterans referred through the VA Community Care Network are welcomed at our Grapevine office.
+Veterans referred through the VA Community Care Network are welcomed at our Southlake office.